 Guests can visit the Caribbean Cove, see their favorite Zoo attractions, and get in on the Zoo's Instragram contest using hashtags #Halloweekends, #StlZoo #FallAtTheZoo, and #StlZooBoo.

-Halloweekends take place two consecutive weekends, October 19-20 and October 26-27 from 9 a.m. to 4 p.m. each day.
-Admission is free and there will be special discounts on fall-themed food and drinks.
+Halloweekends take place two consecutive weekends, October 17-18, October 24-25 and October 31 from 9 a.m. to 4 p.m. each day.
+Free, timed ticket reservations are required.

 Learn more at stlzoo.org